kaizau/lucid/README.md

 #Advanced

-###Media Queries and Grid Reformatting `+grid-reinit`
+##Media Queries and Grid Reformatting `+grid-reinit`

 Lucid uses pixels, which means that it's a fixed-width grid (percentages aren't precise enough).
 Fortunately, this doesn't mean that your sites have to be fixed-width.

 "Reinitialize" Lucid inside a media query (or any other a wrapping container) to adjust the size of grid elements within the container.
-Just preface it with a new `$grid-width`.
+Just preface it with a new `$grid-width` and/or `$grid-columns`.

 ```scss
 /* Full width grid */